GabrielB03/maze-game/README.md

 # Maze Game

 A simple JavaFX maze game where the player navigates through a randomly generated maze.
 The goal is to reach the exit while avoiding walls.
-The game supports controls via the arrow keys or WASD, and features fullscreen mode.
+The game supports controls via the arrow keys or WASD.

 ## Features